Home | Curriculum | Family Engagement | How to Create a System for Daily Communication with Parents

 Dry-erase board or chalk board with Daily Highlights

 Setting up a small board with a quick note is an easy, cost-effective system that will be convenient to quickly update each day.
 A quick message might say something like “Today we went for a walk!
 Ask your child about the leaves we collected!” or “Today we created paintings with colors like orange and green.
-They are drying on the bulletin board–ask your child to show them to you on your way out!”
-This message gives parents an opportunity to find out about what their child did, and allows them to be a part of the child’s day.
+They are drying on the bulletin board-– ask your child to show them to you on your way out!”
+This message gives parents an opportunity to find out what their child did that day, and to ask their child about the activity.

 Daily sheet or handout

 Some teachers and caregivers might find it easy to use a fill-in-the-blank format that can be updated each day and provided to parents.
 Handouts can be filled in and given to parents, or propped up on a clipboard for parents to read.
-These sheets can be created as Word documents, or downloaded from sites such as Teachers Pay Teachers, Pinterest, or other teacher resource sites.
-If you provide a copy for each parent, you also have the option of individualizing the information you provide for each child.
+These sheets can be created as a Word document, or downloaded from sites such as Teachers Pay Teachers, Pinterest, or other teacher resource sites.
+If you provide a copy to each parent, you might consider individualizing the information by including a note about something their child enjoyed or did that day.

-We also have our own Good2Know Network print-out available for download in the link above!
-If you are interested in making your own, a similar one can be made using a word document and a fun border downloaded for free from Teachers Pay Teachers.
+Good2Know Network created a printable format that is easy to fill out each day to share with parents at pick-up time.
+If you are interested in creating your own, a similar one can be made as a word document with a free, fun border downloaded from Teachers Pay Teachers.

 Daily photos, posts, or messages sent via email or a parent communication app

-As discussed in our previous post about photo sharing, there are many available apps and systems to send parents updates.
+There are many apps and systems for sharing photo updates with parents.
 Parents love to receive photos and timely news.
 Sending a few photos along with a brief description will help parents to feel connected before they arrive in the afternoon!
-In these posts, share highlights of what you and the children did throughout the day.
-Parents and families will be happy to see these updates, and feel included in the daily routine.
+In these posts, share some highlights of what you and the children did throughout the day.
+Parents and families will enjoy seeing the photo post, and will arrive at your program feeling that they have been included in the daily routine.

 Pin It on Pinterest